You want to find your ancestors.

 Having a good plan and finding the resources you need to execute your research plan will get you started to successful research.
 I created for you a Genealogy Resources page just for you as well as genealogy tips videos.
 If you are struggling to identify old family photographs, I created Identify Your Ancestors In That Photograph: Strategies to Analyze and Determine Who Is In Your Family Photos.

 “After both my parents died, I thought my links to my family history were lost forever.
 I turned to a geneology website to try to track down information about my heritage, and found evidence that I qualified to be a Daughter of the American Revolution.
 Knowing that the official paperwork would require documentation of my ancestors, I turned to Lisa Lisson (no relation) for assistance.
 She helped track down the links between my Patriot ancestor and me, and helped me to submit my documents to become a Daughter of the American Revolution.
 Lisa also sent me wonderful detail-filled reports on different members of my family.
 I have built quite a collection of reprints of family history books based on the sources she found.
 Lisa’s reports and my book collection will be a resource for my young nephews when they get older and begin asking about where they came from.
 I can share stories of Puritans and farmers and witchcraft and Irish butchers and Indian raids and pioneers!” – Kathleen L.

-Sign up for the (Free) monthly Newsletter to stay connected.
+Sign up for the (Free) updates on the blog to stay connected.